 How can I find journal articles?

-Full-text databases such as EBSCO Academic Search Complete and others contain full-text articles.
+Full-text databases such as EBSCO Academic Search Premier and others contain full-text articles.

 Citation databases allow you to search for articles